 Eurogroup for Animals has created a 5-part video series demonstrating the cruel practices that are standard on most fish farms across Europe.
 These videos prove that more needs to be done at EU-level to take fish welfare seriously.

 In Europe hundreds of millions of animals spend their entire life in a cage.

 End the Cage Age is a European Citizens' Initiative aiming to eliminate all of these cages and giving pigs, hens, meat rabbits, ducks and quail a better life.
 The time has come for this generation to stand up and End the Cage Age.

 They have been making us happier and healthier for more than 10,000 years.
 However, they are invisible at EU level: the legislation doesn’t protect them as it remains a competence of the Member States.
 We need the EU legislator to give better protection.

-Each year, at least 1 billion live poultry and 37 million live cattle, pigs, sheep, goats and equines are transported over long distances within the EU and to third countries.
+Billions of live animals are transported long distances within the EU and to third countries.

 Many are born in inhumane circumstances, socialised poorly and transported great distances, often at the risk of disease.
-Once purchased, often online, their unsuspecting owners are regularly left heartbroken when things go wrong
+Once purchased, often online, their unsuspecting owners are regularly left heartbroken when things go wrong.

-Vote for Animals 2019 Campaign put animal welfare at the heart of the European elections in May 2019.
+The Vote for Animals campaign put animal welfare at the heart of the European elections in May 2019.

 This offered the opportunity for MEP candidates to (re) connect with citizens and win votes.
 This campaign succeeded in getting in total 1,000 candidates signing our pledge for the animals, 5 times more than in 2014.